 Frequently Asked Questions About Winters In Turkey

-A. Turkey in winter receives snowfall and a bit rain too.
+Turkey in winter receives snowfall and a bit rain too.
 The average temperature in -2 degree Celsius.
-The average temperature at the Black Sea Region during winter is 7 degree Celsius.
+The average temperature at the Black Sea Region during winter is 7 degrees Celsius.

-A. Though the temperatures vary across Turkey, the coldest month in Istanbul is Frbruary.
+Though the temperatures vary across Turkey, the coldest month in Istanbul is February.

-A. Yes, Turkey faces snow and heavy winter in the eastern part of Turkey, which is also the coldest part of the land.
-The black sea region and middle anatolia is pretty cold in winters too.
+Yes, Turkey faces snow and heavy winter in the eastern part of Turkey, which is also the coldest part of the land.
+The black sea region and middle Anatolia is pretty cold in winters too.
 The Marmara region has cold winters, but it doesn’t snow that much.